jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

 | `llri_and_slri` | U238, U235, Th232, K40, Mn53, Fe60, Al26 | 0 Myr | Early solar system thermal evolution, where the short-lived isotopes dominate the first few million years. | Castillo-Rogez et al. (2007) |
 | `bulk_silicate_earth` | U238, U235, Th232, K40 | 4600 Myr | Present-day Earth-like silicate mantles (U 20.3 ppb, Th 79.5 ppb, K 240 ppm). | McDonough and Sun (1995) concentrations; Turcotte and Schubert (2002) rates |

+> [!NOTE]
-Watch the reference times, because they differ.
+> Notice that the reference times differ.
 The two present-day sets quote concentrations at 4600 Myr, so evaluating them at $t = 0$ gives the heating at solar system formation and evaluating at $t = $ `ref_time` gives today's.
 The short-lived set quotes its concentrations at formation instead, so it is evaluated at the body's age directly.

-`isotope_dataset(name)` returns the dataset as a dict with the keys `heat_production_w_kg`, `half_lives_s`, `mass_fracs`, `concentrations`, `isotope_names`, and `ref_time_s`, all in MKS.
+`isotope_dataset(name)` returns the dataset as a dict with the keys `heat_production_w_kg`, `half_lives_s`, `mass_fracs`, `concentrations`, `isotope_names`, and `ref_time_s`.

 A name that is not one of the three built-ins is looked up in the global config under `TidalPy.config['physics']['radiogenics']['known_isotope_data']`, and an inline dict is accepted in the same place.
 Those two sources follow the older convention of storing half lives and reference times in mega-years, with the per-isotope keys `hpr`, `half_life`, `iso_mass_fraction`, and `element_concentration`; the Python factory converts them to seconds.
-The built-in catalog always wins over a same-named config entry.
+The built-in catalog is always preferred over a same-named config entry.

-## Choosing a model

-Use `isotope` with a built-in dataset whenever the body is rocky and the calculation spans time.
-It costs nothing extra over a lumped rate and gets the shape of the decay right.

-Use `isotope` with explicit arrays when reproducing a specific paper's inventory, or when studying a composition the built-in sets do not cover.

-Use `fixed` when the heating rate is itself the quantity being varied, or when a comparison calculation quotes one number for the whole layer.
-Leave `average_half_life` at zero for a constant source and set it only if the comparison also decays.

-Use `off` for cores and ice shells, and for isolating the tidal contribution to a thermal budget.

 ## Python API